First Edition Points: A Confederacy of Dunces (New Discovery)

 I reached out to the LSU Press and asked if they could confirm whether the marks on the jacket are stars or not.
 I received a reply from James D. Wilson, Jr. who confirmed that the specks were intentionally put there by illustrator Ed Lindlof, they are indeed stars, and they were likely removed in error.
 Mr. Wilson was gracious enough to send me an image of part of the original mechanical used in printing the dust jacket showing the star effect by Lindlof.

 Two weeks later Mr. Wilson sent me an email saying that my inquiry had lit a spark.
 Buried in the files at the LSU Press, he was able to locate a letter from Joanna V. Hill, the LSU Production Manager at the time, to Lindlof that conclusively states “I deleted the stars and intensified the color of the title in the reprint.”
 This admission from Hill is the smoking gun that disproves the long-held belief by collectors of the “Walker Percy Rule.”
-Now the way to distinguish between the first and second states is whether the jacket has the star effect or not.
+The way to actually distinguish between the first and second states is whether the jacket has the star effect or not.
 The letter also explains why the title on dust jackets with the star effect are faded to a beige color and the second printing jackets retain most of the original blue color.

 We also now know that the first state dust jacket is far more scarcer than originally thought.
 Instead of a printing of 7,500 (combined first and second printing books) there were only 2,500 first state dust jackets produced.